Life176/MoGo/README.md

 # MoGO

-    This is the site on which you can order: website development using your PSD, PSD, SEO
+    This is the site on which you can order: website development using your PSD, SEO

 ## Contributors